 Public Accounting is one of the most demanded jobs in any industry.
-According to the Bureau of Labor Statistics, around 136,400 job openings for accountants and auditors are projected yearly in the US.
+According to the BLS, approximately 136,400 job openings for accountants and auditors are projected in 2023 in the US.

 You must highlight your relevant experience, skills, and top achievements on your resume to get a call for an interview.

 This guide provides an overview of what you must incorporate and which things you must avoid in your Public Accountant Resume.

 What’s more, our templates and examples will help you make your Public Accountant resume more professional.

 Public Accountant Resume Example

 Your Public accountant resume must demonstrate to the employer that you have the required accounting expertise, experience, and abilities necessary to be considered for an interview.

 - Start with the phone number and other contact information at the top.